Highlights for 2018 – 2019

-PlayWorks is an opportunity for Georgia Thespians to see their original scripts workshopped with professionals.
-Various selections of submitted dramatic literature will be chosen to participate in a staged reading with an audience feedback session.
-In addition, complete plays selected will have the option to submit their work to International Thespian Conference.
+This program is an opportunity for Georgia Thespians to see their original scripts workshopped with a professional director or playwright.
+One submitted selection will be chosen to participate in a staged reading, including an audience feedback session at ThesCon.
+In addition, complete plays that meet the requirements for the International Thespians Festival will have the opportunity to submit their work to that conference.

-Teachers and Thespians are welcome to utilize the Playwriting Unit Plan as a tool to get started writing.
-This unit plan coordinates with the Georgia Performance Standards for Fine Arts Education.
+Teachers and students are welcome to utilize the Playwriting Unit Plan as a tool to get started writing.
+This unit plan coordinates with the Georgia Standards of Excellence in both the theatre standards and the newly introduced Dramatic Writing with ELA course.
 The unit is designed for new and emerging playwrights to build the skills that are essential for creating successful plays.
 It is comprised of writing exercises and smaller projects that culminate in the writing of a one act play suitable for admission to PlayWorks.

 Submission Guidelines and Final Deadline